 Look for foods or beverages that contain; 10-20 grams of complete protein to build and repair muscles, the electrolyte sodium to help replenish what was lost in sweat, and moderate amounts of carbohydrate to restore energy stores.

-Thanks to CLIF for putting together this awesome article on training and event nutrition - make sure you check out their stall in the Whaka 100 Expo Zone!
+Thanks to CLIF for putting together this awesome article on training and event nutrition.
+Make sure you grab your nutrition of choice ahead of the event!